Eva Koťátková: Interviews with the Monster

 Three monumental and content-connected installations showed a spectrum of perspectives on the issue of normativity and the associated discrimination and fear of otherness, but also offered space for strengthening the empathy and emancipatory potential of the imagination.

 In a quarrel or debate, have you ever used an argument such as “but normal people (unlike you) do it thus and thus”?
-Despite the fact that it is virtually a logical fallacy, most of us occasionally succumb to this rhetorical manoeuvre.
+Despite the fact that it is virtually a logical fallacy, most of us occasionally turn to this rhetorical maneuver.
 But what does this statement really express?
-Primarily, it expresses what the speaker considers “normal” – or rather desirable.
-Even if such a statement were based on knowledge of specific statistics or facts (which is probably not the case in most spontaneous interpersonal disputes), the use of the word normal is still notable.
+Primarily, it expresses what the speaker considers “normal” or, more precisely, desirable.
+Even if such a statement were based on knowledge of specific statistics or facts (which is most likely not the case in most spontaneous interpersonal disputes), the use of the word normal is still notable.
 We could use another word instead – “most people do it this way”.
 The word “normal”, however, has a strange power – it is, by nature of its very essence, always judging, normative.
 When we tell our partner, child, or colleague something along the lines of “please, a normal person would behave in such and such a way”, we are expressing not only what we believe the purported majority would do but also what we imagine the person in question should do.
-By contrast, when we comfort the other by saying “don’t worry, that’s normal”, we are generally attempting to provide legitimacy to an action or reaction we paradoxically suspect an observer with no knowledge of the situation might consider inappropriate or exaggerated.
+By contrast, when we comfort another person by saying “don’t worry, that’s normal”, we are generally attempting to provide legitimacy to an action or reaction we paradoxically suspect an observer with no knowledge of the situation might consider inappropriate or exaggerated.
 The very term “normality” is thus essentially relative and contextual whilst also making a claim to universal validity in its use.
 And that’s what makes it dangerous.

 Normality vs. Otherness